codingColinMcM/Note-Taker-Express/README.md

 # Note-Taker-Express

-Is it ironic that I am using this readme to record, save, and delete
+Is it ironic that I am using this readme to record, save, and delete notes

 ## Description